 2024 Nissan Rogue Specs

-In 2022, the Rogue will transition from a 4-cylinder to a turbocharged 3-cylinder, offering the SUV Nissan’s smart variable-compression technology.
-It enables the VC-Turbo engine to change its compression ratio as needed for optimum performance or fuel economy.
+In 2022, the Rogue will transition from a 4-cylinder to a turbocharged 3-cylinder, offering the SUV Nissan’s innovative variable-compression technology.
+It enables the VC-Turbo engine to change its compression ratio for optimum performance or fuel economy.
 The engine generates 201 horsepower and 225 pound-feet of torque and is available with a CVT and front-wheel drive or AWD.

 2024 Nissan Rogue Interior

-Overall, the interior arrangement is comfortable and clearly conceived, but larger drivers may test the adjustability of the driving position, and it has less rear legroom than some competitors.
+Overall, the interior arrangement is comfortable and conceived, but more significant drivers may test the adjustability of the driving position, and it has less rear legroom than some competitors.

 Cargo and comfort

 The inside of the Rogue is inspired by both the Altima family car and the Sentra compact sedan.
 Rich-looking design details such as thoughtful storage compartments, a bi-level dashboard, and a squared-off shift knob boost practicality and add a modern flair to the interior.
-Cloth upholstery is normal, although the midlevel SV model can be ordered with optional faux-leather upholstery; the expensive SL and Platinum Rogues come with genuine leather, the latter being a semi-aniline hide with quilted stitching.
-Automatic three-zone climate control, heated front seats, and a heated steering wheel are all options.
+Cloth upholstery is standard, although the midlevel SV model can be ordered with optional faux-leather upholstery; the expensive SL and Platinum Rogues come with genuine leather, the latter being a semi-aniline hide with quilted stitching.
+The options include automatic three-zone climate control, heated front seats, and a heated steering wheel.

 In most aspects, the Rogue is a comfortable SUV.
-The chairs are comfortable and conform to your body, which is ideal for lengthy rides.
+The chairs are comfy and conform to your body, ideal for lengthy rides.
 The sole obvious flaw in the front seats is the slightly forward location of the headrests, which some taller drivers may find unpleasant.
-The Rogue also boasts triple-zone climate control, which is uncommon in small SUVs.
+The Rogue also boasts triple-zone climate control, uncommon in small SUVs.

 On less-than-smooth roads, the Rogue’s ride feels noisier and less polished when compared to top competitors.
-We felt a lot of the harsh edges of road imperfections, and the Rogue moved side to side more than we’d expect over uneven pavement.
+We felt many of the harsh edges of road imperfections, and the Rogue moved side to side more than we’d expect over uneven pavement.

 Connectivity and infotainment

 A touchscreen infotainment system stands tall on the dashboard.
 While the Rogue comes standard with an 8.0-inch screen, the SL and Platinum variants get a larger 12.3-inch screen with Google-based software.
-It’s the first Nissan with built-in Google, which features a slew of apps and a slicker UI than the conventional system.
-Apple CarPlay and Android Auto are also standard, and premium features like in-dash navigation and a Bose music system are available as options.
-The SL and Platinum variants come standard with a 12.3-inch reconfigurable digital gauge cluster.
+It’s the first Nissan with built-in Google, which features more apps and a slicker UI than the conventional system.
+Apple CarPlay and Android Auto are also standard, and premium features like in-dash navigation and a Bose music system are available.
+The SL and Platinum variants have a 12.3-inch reconfigurable digital gauge cluster.
 In addition, the Rogue has a big 10.8-inch head-up display and a wireless smartphone charging station.

 Technology

 The Rogue has an excellent range of basic entertainment and driver assistance technologies.
-Higher variants include a large touchscreen, a digital gauge cluster, and a head-up display, as well as wireless connectivity for Apple CarPlay phone integration.
-The technology is relatively simple to use, although the menus and commands for the digital gauge cluster require some practice.
+Higher variants include a large touchscreen, a digital gauge cluster, a head-up display, and wireless connectivity for Apple CarPlay phone integration.
+The technology is relatively simple, although the menus and commands for the digital gauge cluster require some practice.
 Furthermore, the voice controls are stiff and can get confused.

 The driving aids function effectively in most conditions, but they struggle in stop-and-go traffic, and the Rogue adds lane centering and rear automatic braking to the standard feature set.